 A key management system is designed to help manage symmetric and asymmetric encryption keys throughout their lifecycle.
 A KMS caters to automated distribution and key updates, support for business processes, and easy access to information, making audits and compliance easier.
 A KMS also helps with the main challenges of SSH key management, including reducing repetitive tasks for personnel, orchestrating key delivery between systems and setting clear key responsibilities to avoid confusion.
 A good key management system can help businesses save time and money by streamlining the organization and management of SSH keys.

-SSH is a secure way to initiate remote computer access and enable terminal sessions.
 Although SSH can be used with passwords and IDs to log in to the network, it’s more common to use public key authentication because it provides greater security.

 In order to address the problem of poor SSH key management, it is advised to map the various best practices to the risks of SSH key management so as to understand which practice addresses each risk.
 The following table, which can be downloaded as an Excel format here, maps best practices to risks.

 On a high level, the best practice recommendations that pave the way to better security and compliance are the following:

 1. Implement clearly defined SSH key management policies.

 The definition of policies should explicitly assign roles and responsibilities in order to prevent misunderstandings that result in security lapses and to ensure accountability.
 In addition, we should ensure that organizational policy is comprehensive enough to support SSH.
 Organizations should perform a periodic review of documented procedures to ensure they are extant and complete, and reflect the environment accurately.
 Furthermore, they should align policies and procedures to IT controls to support continuous compliance.
 Finally, organizations should incorporate SSH into risk management processes and should consider conducting a risk assessment of SSH usage throughout the organization.

 2. Define SSH hardening configurations.